EvenCheng/burrito-shop/README.md

 1. **Node.js and npm are installed**: The setup assumes that Node.js and npm are installed on the system.

-2. **Static data for testing**: The README assumes static dummy data for orders and burritos is used for testing purposes.
+2. **Static data for testing**: The work here assumes static dummy data for orders and burritos is used for testing purposes.
 In a real-world scenario, this data would come from a database.

 3. **Application runs on port 3000**: The instructions assume the application runs on port 3000.
 Make sure the port is available and not in use by another application.

+4. **Use of hardcoded API key**: This project uses API keys for simplicity in demonstrating authorization.
+In a real-world scenario, API key-based authorization might not be the most secure solution, especially for production environments.
+It is recommended to implement more robust and secure authentication mechanisms, such as OAuth 2.0 or JWT, based on the specific security requirements of your application.